gavins13/perception/FUTURECHANGES.md

 # evaluation model
  - At the moment, this is mainly done in execution.py.
 Instead, we will tell execution.py to call the evaluation model that will be defined in the Architecture Object.
 I.e. move this code from execution.py:
+ - In the evaluation, the validation set is still unnecessarily being passed to the function

 ```python
  for i in range(len(results)):
           print("Saving results %s of %s" % (i, len(results)))